 The good news is there’s a handy tool you can use to evaluate a mobile experience according to the criteria outlined above - and all you need is the page’s URL.

 And you can also generate a free report that shows the overall score for that mobile experience, as well as an individual score for each of the following criteria: speed, responsiveness and SEO.

 The second important question in evaluating your mobile experience is to figure out the answer to the question: How does your mobile experience compare to those of your competitors?

 Certain industries are further along the mobile maturity curve than others, with a greater percentage of sites that are mobile-friendly.
 In the retail industry, for example, about ⅔ of sites are mobile-friendly, as opposed to the education sector, where only about ⅓ of sites are mobile-friendly.

 If you’re like 99.99% of marketers, you’re probably curious to know how you compare to your competitors.

-That’s also where the Mobile Health Report tool comes in handy.
+That’s also where the Mobile Health Report tool that comes in handy.
 Moovweb crawls the mobile experiences of thousands of companies to measure their mobile experiences and categorizes the results by industry.
 And when you generate a report for a given mobile experience, you are able to see how it compares to both the industry average and to industry leaders.